 Aaron Heslehurst is one of the main faces on BBC World News TV.
 He’s been a high profile BBC business news presenter since February 2002.

-In May of 2017 he launched his own named show "Talking Business with Aaron Heslehurst" A daily half hour global show that's dynamic, exciting and very energized.
+In May of 2017 he launched his own named show "Talking Business with Aaron Heslehurst" A daily half-hour global show that's dynamic, exciting and very energised.
 Aaron delivers the big stories with his usual enthusiasm and excitement and cuts through the jargon with live top CEO interviews and brings you the latest innovations in technology.
 (Mon-Fri 14.30BST)

 Aaron regularly covers the big stories that matter, to consumers.
 From global food prices to the fast-changing face of technology and the devices we use today.

 From the plane-makers to the car-makers, from leading international corporate news to global finance, Aaron breaks the stories down by asking the right questions.
 Aaron has also interviewed some of the world's biggest corporate leaders and leaders, from the World Bank, the IMF, the European Union and the World Trade Organisation.
 His passion and speciality lies in the global aviation industry.
 Aaron has interviewed the heads of most of the world’s largest and leading airlines.